Normal view

 Tip #3: Use Analytics to Guide UX Improvements

+Our team uses it every day to continuously improve user experience, and it’s been very helpful.
 For more insights into its features, see our full MonsterInsights review.

 MonsterInsights' homepage

-The MonsterInsights Google Analytics plugin for WordPress
+The MonsterInsights Google Analytics report overview in WordPress.

 For more information, see our guide on WordPress conversion tracking.